Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/using_transcoding/use_extended_character_sets.md

 ### Considerations when choosing the file type

-It is generally recommended that you use text files in the variable- length format when possible.
+It is generally recommended that you use text files in the variable-length format when possible.

 When using multibyte encoding for fixed or limited record size files, please pay attention to the following important considerations: